 6. Try Natural Remedies

-Various plants and herbs also have beneficial properties that can provide relief:
+Various plants and herbs also have beneficial properties

 - Cayenne, the hot spice related to bell pepper and paprika, contains a component known as capsaicin which can bring about pain relief when applied topically.
 Ointments with capsaicin block the transmission of messages of pain from the skin to the brain and can be effective against tennis elbow.11 12

 - Prickly ash oil may help to improve blood flow and quicken healing when applied to the affected area.
 13

 - Turmeric, the yellow spice that gives curry its color has traditionally been used to fight inflammation.
 Try using this spice when you cook dinner.14

 - Bromelain, an enzyme found in pineapples reduces inflammation and may prove helpful.
 So try adding a few delicious pineapple slices to your salad for relief if you have tennis elbow.
 Also, turmeric is said to enhance the effects of bromelain so the combination could